Manasha-1204/PlantPulse/README.md

 ## License 📜

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details. 📄
+See the [LICENSE](LICENSE) file for more details . 📄

 ## Contact 📧